Sports Management and Coaching HND

 What can you do with a Sports Management and Coaching HND?

 You could start a career in areas such as sports coaching, sports development, teaching, event management.
 You'll also have transferable business skills you can apply in any type of industry.

-If you want to continue your studies, you can top up your HND to a Bachelor's degree by joining the final year of the BSc (Hons) Sports Management and Development course.
+Once you pass this course, you'll also have the opportunity to progress onto the final year of the BSc (Hons) Sports Management and Development course.